hknutzen/Netspoc/language.markdown

 1. When generating ACLs for an interface it must use those IP addresses which are visible in the area attached to this interface.
 2. The same is true when generating static routing entries.
-3. For some types of devices Netspoc is able to actually generate the NAT translation rules.
-This is currently true for Cisco ASA and PIX devices.
+3. For devices of type PIX Netspoc is able to actually generate the NAT translation rules.
+For other devices, NAT has to be configured manually.

 ##Secondary packet filters